ethereum-pocr/whitepaper/whitepaper.md

 An auditor enlisted can be excluded by the community if at least $N/2 + 1$ nodes decide to vote its address out at any point.
 Only nodes that have been audited and that have a carbon footprint can vote.
 Nodes can vote only once per auditors but can change their vote at any time.
 When the auditor has been voted away by at least $N/2+1$ nodes it is excluded from the authorized list making its capacity to set carbon footprint for nodes impossible.

 An auditor can capture the carbon footprint of a node if it has pledged in the PoCR governance smart contract a minimum amount of crypto unit as a guarantee to the community that any misconduct can be sanctionned.
-When voted out an auditor cannot take its pledge away.
-An auditor can take its pledge away if it has not done an audit for more than 3 months (1 971 000 blocks at 4sec per block $= Span$ ).
+When voted out an auditor cannot take its pledge back.
+An auditor can take its pledge back if it has not done an audit for more than 3 months (1 971 000 blocks at 4sec per block $= Span$ ).
 The amount that an auditor has to pledge should be substantial but also linked to the liability the auditor is taking.
 At the inception, since there is no crypto created yet, the amount should be preallocated to the first auditor (in the genesis block).
-An amount of $M_0 = 5.000 ₡$ that should be secured for any new node assessment.
+A minimum amount $M_0 = 5.000 ₡$ should be secured for any new node assessment.
 The minimum amount necessary will decrease proportionally with the age of the last audit for the following 3 months.
-Technicaly, If the auditor has last audited a node at the block $B$ and had an existing  pledge $M$, when it wants to audit a node at block $B+\delta$ then it must have at least
+Specifically, if the auditor has last audited a node at the block $B$ and had an existing  pledge $M$, when it wants to audit a node at block $B+\delta$ then it must have at least

-$$ P = M * (1 - {\delta \over Span}) + M_0 $$
+$$ P = M * (1 - {\delta \over Span}) + M_0 ; \space when \space \delta < Span$$

-when $\delta < Span$, or

-$$P = M_0 $$
+$$P = M_0 ; \space when \space \delta > Span$$

-otherwise.
 Once this new audit is done $B$ becomes $B+\delta$ and $M$ becomes $P$ and the next audit will follow the same logic.

 This scheme implies that to satisfy an increasing number of clients over the same period of 3 months the auditor must pledge a larger amount.
 This designs a sort of "capital requirement" for the auditor that increase with the frequency of audit and therefore the quantity of business it does.

 The below diagram represents an example where an auditor perform several audits (▲) over a period of 5 million blocks.
+The blue bars represents the amount pledged at the block.
 The red line shows how the minimum pledge amount evolves over time.
 For instance, at block 4 700 000 the pledge was fully amortized so the minimum amount is only 5.000 ₡ and the auditor was able to redeem its pledge before performing the next audit.
-Then, for instance, at block 500 000, because of previous audit the pledge amount is 5 000₡ since block 50, then the minimum pledge calculates as $ 8.731₡ = 5.000₡ * (500000-50)/ 1971000 + 5.000₡ $, hence the auditor only needs to add 3.731₡ to be able to perform the next audit.
+Another instance, at block 500 000, because of previous audit the pledge amount is 5 000₡, since block 50, then the minimum pledge calculates as $ 8.731₡ = 5.000₡ * (500000-50)/ 1971000 + 5.000₡ $, hence the auditor only needs to pledge an additional 3.731₡ to be able to perform the next audit.

 <img src="./images/auditor-pledge.png" width="100%">

 When an auditor is excluded by the community, the amount pledged by that auditor is confiscated.
 The community of nodes can decide to use the funds confiscated by the excluded auditors as they see fit by voting at $N/2+1$ like in a multi-sig wallet.

 ### 8.3 Changes requests "Carbon Reduction Improvement Proposals"
-Change in the consensus or the governance model can be agreed by the community by first having the change documented in the form of a memorandum posted in the community tool at https://github.com/ethereum-pocr/CRIPs (via pull request) and voted upon (positive or negative) by a majority +1 of voting nodes and a majority + 1 of voting auditors.
+Change in the consensus or the governance model can be agreed by the community by first having the change documented in the form of a memorandum posted in the community tool at https://github.com/ethereum-pocr/CRIPs (via pull request) and voted upon (positive or negative) by a majority +1 of voting nodes and a majority +1 of voting auditors.

 Both communities (nodes and auditors) should express their approval independantly to prevent changes that penalize one community against the other.